Maureen Flowers

-Maureen Flowers (nee Hancock, born 5 December 1946) is an English retired professional darts player and was in the 1980s the world number-one female darts player.
+Maureen Flowers (born 5 December 1946) is an English retired professional darts player and was in the 1980s the world number-one female darts player.

 Early life

-Flowers grew up in Norton Green, Stoke-on-Trent.
+Flowers grew up in Norton Green.
 She learnt to play darts in her father's pub.

 Darts career

 Flowers won the Ladies National Pairs with her friend Yvonne Allen.
 She began competing in the Indoor League, a first for televised darts, from 1976 and later became the inaugural professional female darts player.

 She won the North American Open Dart Tournament (NAODT) three years in the Ladies' Singles category: 1977, 1979 and 1981.

 Twice a World Masters finalist, Flowers lost on both occasions to Ann Marie Davies in 1982 and Mandy Solomons in 1988.
 At the WDF World Cup in 1983, she won the Women's Pairs (with Audrey Derham) and Women's Overall events.

 Sponsored by Unicorn, Flowers designed her own signature darts.

-Flowers appeared on the UK television show 'Bullseye' in 1987 to score 310 for charity which was doubled to £620.
+Flowers appeared on the UK television show Bullseye in 1987 to score 310 for charity which was doubled to £620.
 She also scored over 301 on the 1989 series of Bullseye scoring 330 which was doubled to £660.

 In 1988, Flowers quit professional darts.
 In 1996, she was entered into the National Darts Hall of Fame.